 Sun-Dried Tomato and Broccolini Pasta Salad

-In the early months of the pandemic, we could not get enough creamy pasta salads — bring on the mayo, we cried.
-But now, the weather is warmer, we’re settling into the new normal, and healthy, bright, and fresh sound amazing.
+During the winter months of the pandemic, we could not get enough creamy pasta salads — bring on the mayo, we cried.
+But now, the weather is warmer, hope is on the horizon, and healthy, bright, and fresh sound amazing.
 Enter this very sunny salad!

 Its base is a textural wingding of al dente orecchiette, roasted broccolini, creamy cannellini beans, and chewy sun-dried tomatoes.
 We use oil-packed sun-dried tomatoes, and we love the rich, almost meaty quality they bring to the salad.
 All that gets tossed with toasted pine nuts, capers, and fresh mozzarella — and a classic shallot vinaigrette that’s packed with lemon and basil.
 Take a bite, and the combination of puckery lemon, herbs, and briny capers is so fresh and unexpected, it makes a salad that could be starchy and heavy feel light and summery.

 That said, this is a salad that eats like a meal, and it’ll make a terrific lunch or dinner.
-It’s made of pretty sturdy stuff too, so you could pack it up and take it on a picnic — to the beach, your favorite park, or your mom’s patio.
+It’s made of pretty sturdy stuff too, so you could pack it up and take it on a picnic — to the beach, your favorite park, or just outside the back door.